refi64/rs/README.rst

 Operators
 *********

-Prefixing a pattern with a ``+`` is the convergence operator; I got the feature from the excellent [Retina](https://github.com/mbuettner/retina#retina-is-turing-complete).
+Prefixing a pattern with a ``+`` is the convergence operator; I got the feature from the excellent `Retina <https://github.com/mbuettner/retina#retina-is-turing-complete>`_.
 The convergence operator continuously loops and replaces the pattern until no more substitutions are possible.

 Prefixing a pattern with ``*`` makes the pattern case-insensitive.